PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix4.md

 2. **Leadership**:

    * Leadership and commitment: Top management must demonstrate leadership and commitment to the QMS.
-   * Quality policy: Establishing a quality policy that aligns with the organization’s purpose and strategic direction.
+   * Quality policy: Establishing a quality policy that aligns with the organization's purpose and strategic direction.
    * Organizational roles, responsibilities, and authorities: Defining roles and responsibilities to ensure effective QMS operation.

 3. **Planning**: